tethysapp/lhasa-app/README.md

 ## Step 5: THREDDS Data Server

-While several options are available for showing raster data on maps in web pages, the best free option for showing animations of raster data is the THREDDS Data Server.
-THREDDS is compatible with netCDF files that conform to the Unidata Common Data Model which has been widely adopted (https://www.unidata.ucar.edu/software/netcdf-java/v4.6/CDM/index.html).
+While several options are available for showing raster data on maps in web pages, i believe the best choice for showing animations of raster data is the THREDDS Data Server.
+THREDDS is compatible with any multidimensional file that can be read by the Java netcdf library (so netcdf, grib, hd5), is open source, is actively developed and maintained by UCAR.
-Your data MUST be netcdf files conforming to this standard.
-Raster data of most formats can be quickly converted to netCDF.
+The only qualifier is that thredds will only provide WMS and other services if your netCDF files conform to the UCAR Unidata Common Data Model (which has been widely adopted https://www.unidata.ucar.edu/software/netcdf-java/v4.6/CDM/index.html).
-If you want your data to be shown in animated maps, you will need to commit the time to making your data meet these 2 requirements (if it is not already in that format).
+Your data MUST conform to this standard so you will have to do a little bit of preprocessing work if it does not.
+If you need to convert your data, i strongly recommend working with netcdf files as opposed to hd5 or grib.

-We need to install THREDDS in order to view our raster data.
-We also need the THREDDS container to have access to the `~/spatialdata/thredds` directory so we will mount that directory
+We need to install THREDDS (as a container via docker) in order to view our raster data.
+The THREDDS server also needs to have access to the `~/spatialdata/thredds` directory (so we will mount that directory to the container)

 ```bash
 cd ~/spatialdata/thredds/
 docker run --name thredds -v $PWD:/usr/local/tomcat/content/thredds/public/ -d -p 7000:8080 unidata/thredds-docker:latest
 ```

-You can check on the docker container with `docker ps`.
+You can check on the docker container's status with `docker ps`.
 When the container is started, open a web page and go to 127.0.0.1:7000/thredds/catalog.html.
+Browse the contents and the sampel data provided by THREDDS.
 The capabilities of the THREDDS server are managed by a few configuration XML files which we will now modify.

 ```bash
 docker exec -it thredds bash